GoogleCloudPlatform/cloud-hackathons/000-FAQ/gH-HowToHostAHack.md

 ### Kick-Off Meeting

-Every What The Hack event starts off with a Kick Off Meeting.  *How* you get to the kick off meeting depends on if it is a virtual or an in-person event.
+Every gHacks event starts off with a Kick Off Meeting.  *How* you get to the kick off meeting depends on if it is a virtual or an in-person event.

 #### Getting There: In Person